Congress just stuck it to consumers by making it harder to sue banks | Fast Company

 Congress just stuck it to consumers by making it harder to sue banks

-In a move that Senator Elizabeth Warren called “a giant wet kiss to Wall Street,” the Republican majority in the U.S. Senate just pushed through a bill overturning the Consumer Financial Protection Bureau (CFPB) making it extremely difficult for consumers to sue banks for their wrongdoing.
+In a move that Senator Elizabeth Warren called “a giant wet kiss to Wall Street,” the Republican majority in the U.S. Senate just pushed through a bill overturning the Consumer Financial Protection Bureau (CFPB), making it extremely difficult for consumers to sue banks for their wrongdoing.

 The CFPB was put in place in the wake of the massive financial crisis that plunged this country into a recession in the early ’00s.
 In the middle of the financial meltdown, consumers realized that they couldn’t team up for class action lawsuits to sue their banks over their screw-ups, because buried in the fine print of their banking contracts were mandatory arbitration clauses.
 The CFPB forced banks to remove those clauses, so consumers had a very effective line of defense against the banks.